mmills2/WhatsCooking/README.md

 ## API Usage

 Currently, to reach the END node, the OpenAI API must be called a minimum of seven times and the Tavily API must be called twice.
-However, if the user gives invalid answers or uses the see more dishes and change preferences features, then both APIs will be called more times.
-Incorporating this project into an application with a GUI like a web application would reduce the number of API calls needed.
+However, if the user gives invalid answers or uses the see more dishes or change preferences features, then both APIs will be called more times.
+Incorporating this project into an application with a GUI, like a web application, would reduce the number of API calls needed.
 The show dishes and list return agents are used for determining which node to route to next.
-They do this by processing the user's answer with AI as when using user text input, the text must be checked to be relevant.
+They do this by processing the user's answer with AI, as when using user text input, the text must be checked to be relevant.
 A GUI with buttons would circumvent the need for answer validation.
 For example, choosing to see more dishes could be done with the click of a see more button rather than invoking the AI to process the user's answer to see if they want to see more dishes.
 The Tavily API usage can be controlled directly within the settings.ini file.
 By setting the number of search queries for both search instances to one, the API will be called the minimum two times.
 However, allowing at least two to three queries typically results in better compiled outputs.